QuentinRa/blog.quentinra.dev/info/php/index.md

 And two tips

-* first you you don't have any HTML inside your php file, then don't add a ``?>`` a the end
+* first you don't have any HTML inside your
+PHP file, then don't add a ``?>`` a the end
 * second, if you are doing this
 ```php
 <?php echo "Hello World!" ?>
 ```

-Then you can use the reduced form that automaticaly calls echo
+Then you can use the reduced form that automatically calls echo

 ```php